dime-worldbank/dimeanalytics/cloud-resources/virtual-machine-VDI/README.md

 just click the "Install" button and follow any instructions If you do not find the software you are looking for you have to request Local IT to install your software.
-Common Data Science / Machine Learning Softwares that can be self-installed - RStudio, Anaconda.
-(R is available in software centre, while Anaconda can be installed directly from the web)
+R/RStudio is for example available in "Software center".

-#### Request installation
+### Request installation of software from Local IT

 Follow these steps to install any software not available for self-install.

-**Approved Software**.
+#### Approved Software

 You can only request installation of software that are pre-approved for installation on World Bank Windows machines.
 Before requesting a software make sure it is listed in the